 I’ve been sewing since I was 5, made my first quilt (plus matching curtains and bedside table cover!) when I was 12.
 My mom sewed ALL the clothes for me and my 7 siblings, including matching bathing suits and school uniforms.
 Sitting on that piano bench next to her while she sewed on her 1951 Featherweight…well those are some very special memories.
 For the past 15 years I’ve been teaching at The Sewing Studio and enjoy the whole process: coming up with class ideas and samples, planning the class and of course, the ‘ah-ha’ moment from the students (the icing on the cake!)
 I like to look for the best and most efficient ways to put a project together and share those tips and techniques with my students, both in my classes and at the monthly Tips, Tools & Techniques Club.
 I also teach and lecture at quilt guilds around the state, and will be taking my Stashbuster lectures and a few workshops to Wisconsin and Illinois this summer.
 Now that hubby is a high school teacher, we look forward to summers traveling the US with our camper.

 I was born and raised in Caracas, Venezuela to British parents who were residing there.
 I have one sister, Tita, who was born in Sheffield, England.
 I began sewing at the age of fifteen.
 Around that time, my parents opened a retail store in Venezuela and I stitched and sold everything that I made!
 I also hand-dyed and painted fabric, relying on white cotton sheeting, as pretty fabric was scarce.
 I made tops, skirts, ties, t-shirts, bags, pillows, sarongs, etc. I even painted furniture!
 I met Mark in Venezuela as well; he was a traveling salesman from Wisconsin.
 He came knocking at our door one day, and the rest is history!
 We left Venezuela, and before I could get my Green Card, I took a Clothing Production Course at OVTC led by Jean Hardy.
 Jean worked at The Sewing Studio, and was my connection to the store.
-When my Green Card came through, I began working at the store and never looked back.
+I began working at the store and never looked back.
 Mark and I purchased The Sewing Studio in the year of 2000, and happily work here with our two children Eric and Kelsey.
 We LOVE our store, employees, and all of our wonderful customers!

 My passion is sewing, music, and dance!
 I learned how to sew as a child in Cuba, and received a Certificate from Sistema Especial Rocha (a sewing academy in Cuba) in 1962.
 In this academy, I learned everything from hand stitching to pattern drafting.
 I am crazy about embroidery, and have extensive knowledge in anything related to sewing.
 I love to create, and am always ready to teach others how I do what I do!